MohammadMaftoun/From-SQL-to-AI-Models-A-Comprehensive-Data-Science-Pipeline/README.md

 2. Data Preprocessing

     Data Cleaning: Comprehensive methods for cleaning your SQL data, involving handling null values, duplicates, and outliers.
-    Data Normalization: Techniques for transforming your data into a consistent format are essential for improving model accuracy.
+    Data Normalization: Techniques for transforming data into a consistent format are essential for improving model accuracy.
     Data Transformation: Guidance on transforming categorical variables, scaling numerical features, and encoding data types for machine learning models.

 3. Feature Engineering